cjohansen/use_case/Readme.md

 ## Commands

 A command is any Ruby object that defines an `execute(params)` method.
+Alternately, it can be an object that responds to `call` (e.g. a lambda).
 Its return value will be passed to the outcome's `success` block.
 Any errors raised by this method is not rescued, so be sure to wrap `use_case.execute(params)` in a rescue block if you're worried that it raises.
 Better yet, detect known causes